Registering & Microchipping

 How much does it cost?

-- for a desexed animal owned by an eligible pensioner - $24
+- For a desexed animal owned by an eligible pensioner - $25

-- for an animal that is not desexed (except an animal kept by a recognised breeder for breeding purposes) - $207
+- For an animal that is not desexed (except an animal kept by a recognised breeder for breeding purposes) - $210

-- for an animal that is not desexed and that is kept by a recognised breeder for breeding purposes - $57.
+- For an animal that is not desexed and that is kept by a recognised breeder for breeding purposes - $58.

 Change of address or animal details

-You need to advise any registration changes including change of address, telephone numbers, ownership change or if your animal dies or goes missing.
+You need to advise of any registration changes.
 Penalties apply for non-compliance.